gefyrahq/gefyra/operator/README.md

    client)
 4) create a headless service for Carriers to connect
 6) wait for Stowaway to become ready
-7) extract ad-hoc generated connection details (secrets, IP range, ect.) from Stowaway and create a well-known secret (for Gefyra to process)
+7) extract ad-hoc generated connection details (secrets, IP range, etc.) from Stowaway and create a well-known secret (for Gefyra to process)
 8) register _InterceptionRequest_ custom resource definition, clusterroles and bindings